Ask Yourself:

 How Do You Respond?

-• The child is acutely aware of your physical presence and your body is your most useful tool. (don’t use your size to threaten!)
+• You must use your non-verbal skills to communicate with the child and deescalate the behavior.• The child is acutely aware of your physical presence and your body is your most useful tool. (don’t use your size to threaten!)

 • Don’t let your emotions draw you into a power struggle.
 Stay calm!